List of Fate/Stay Night characters: Reception

-The visual novel noted that such use of the heroes of the legends of antiquity could also encourage acquaintance with their original sources.
-Reviewers considered Shirou's behavior and his attitude to his own ideals as the most interesting and well-developed part of the whole novel.
+Chris Klug and Josiah Lebowitz had noted that such use of the heroes of the legends of antiquity could also encourage acquaintance with their original sources in the visual novel.
+Reviewers often considered Shirou's behavior and his attitude towards his ideals as the "most interesting" and "well-developed" part of the whole novel.
 Uno Tsunehiro from Kyoto University compared Shirou's traumatic background in regards the city's fire to survivors from the September 11 attacks while also showing different ways the Japanese society used to take care of their lives in such time.
 As a result, Tsunehiro views Shirou's change in each route as a way to recover from the trauma, grow up and become an independent person.
 A large number of sudden deaths, coupled with a sharp effect of losing control over the situation, according to the authors of the monograph, gave the gameplay an additional emotional coloring and motivated players to continue playing the game, aided by well-developed plot twists.
 In his analysis of the magical system and details of the personalities of the characters, Makoto Kuroda sees in the idea of Shirou to become a “champion of justice” a direct analogy with the traditional view of the life of bodhisattvas in Mahayana Buddhism, seeking to save other people at the cost of their own efforts and suffering.
 In Kuroda's view, Buddhist concepts are opposed to the elements of Christian ethics contained in the plot through the opposition of Shirou and Kirei Kotomine in the form of the main character's rejection of the interpretation of Angra Mainyu as a creature who accepted the sins of others in the name of salvation.